linkerd/rfc/problem/0000-total-mesh-mtls.md

 validation will serve as the basis for auditing and policy functionality.

 Today, mTLS is only applied on HTTP connections.
-This RFC will provide a plan to provide ubuitous, automatic, transparent mTLS for all meshed traffic, regardless of protocol.
+This RFC will provide a plan to provide ubiquitous, automatic, transparent mTLS for all meshed traffic, regardless of protocol.

 ### Goals